Delivering on the Quality and Shared Savings Promises

 Integrated and Comprehensive

 As such, American Health Plans takes a comprehensive approach to ISNP management, inclusive of the Model of Care through our care management entity, TruHealth.
-Starting an ISNP with a proven, integrated care management program is like building a house without the mortar.
+Starting an ISNP without a proven, integrated care management program is like building a house without the mortar.
 The building will go up quickly, but you’ll soon be back-tracking to fill in the gaps and keep the structure together

 Well-capitalized for Scale